activeagenda/documentation/Readme.md

 ##  Package prerequisites
 * All package prerequisites are listed in the aa-instal file Run `./s2a/util/aa-instal`  .Run the script to install them with your preferred root/password naming policy.
-* Check php settings, see configuration file
+* Check php settings, see configuration file php.ini
 * Check mysql settings, see configuration file
 * Check appache settings, see configuration file